peterkaminski/peterkaminski-wiki/GPT Jams.md

 ## Resources

+### Obsidian

 - Pete's sample personal wiki from the talk: [[peterkaminski_sample-personal-wiki-2-20240323-001.zip]] (unzip into a directory, then open with Obsidian or other tools)
 - Massive Wiki community, AI Salon's [Learn and Do with Peter](https://ai101.peterkaminski.wiki/) community
 - [Path Shift People store](https://pathshiftpeople.gumroad.com/) (use GPT Jams code!)
 	- [Obsidian Introduction with Pete](https://pathshiftpeople.gumroad.com/l/obsidian-introduction-with-pete?layout=profile)
 - search YouTube for "Obsidian beginner"; or "Obsidian" and the name of other tools like Notion, Evernote, OneNote, Roam, Scrivener, TiddlyWiki, etc.
 - great people to start with: [Eleanor Konik](https://www.eleanorkonik.com/tag/roundup/),  [Curtis McHale](https://curtismchale.ca/), [Nick Milo](https://www.linkingyourthinking.com/), [Tiago Forte](https://fortelabs.co/)

+## AI Art

+- [Pretty Pictures with Pete](https://pathshiftpeople.gumroad.com/l/pretty-pictures-with-pete?layout=profile) ~3x/week emails with 9 objectively beautiful images and bonus images, plus archives of full-size images for your enjoyment and non-commercial use